mashmanuel/Day-2-assignment/README.md

 Backup and Restoration: Retention of extensive amounts of historical data enables instant return to an earlier version in case something goes wrong.
 This process is an efficient backup system.

-**Describe the process of setting up a new repository on GitHub.
+**2. Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?**

 Step 1: Create a GitHub Account
 If you don’t already have a GitHub account, you’ll need to sign up at GitHub.